 Enjoy lunch at the showgrounds again today and return to your hotel later in the afternoon.
 Dinner this evening is in your hotel.
 (B,L,D)

-After breakfast this morning, you will be transferred to the Mount Hagen airport for your flight back to Port Moresby.
+After breakfast this morning, you will be transferred to the Mount Hagen airport for your flight back to Port Moresby (flight not included).
 (B)

 Download this tour’s PDF brochure and start your planning offline!